mdjbru-teaching-material/turku_course/index.md

-Title: Introduction
+Title: Home
-Date: 2014-10-16
+Date: 2014-10-21
-Summary: Description of the course
-Sortorder: 010
+Summary: Homepage
+URL:
+Save_as: index.html
+Status: hidden

 # What is this course about?